3.1 Microstructural investigation

 (a) SEM image of the stellite coating structure and (b) The EDS result of the interdendritic region

-Stellite’s microstructure is composed of a Co-rich, face- centered cubic α phase and inter-dendritic carbides11), the Co-rich matrix with carbide particles are seen at grain boundaries.
+Stellite’s microstructure is composed of a Co-rich, face- centered cubic α phase and inter-dendritic carbides

-According to the phase diagram of Stellite12), the first stage of solidification is formation of a Co solid solution with a cellular and/or dendritic form.
+12), the first stage of solidification is formation of a Co solid solution with a cellular and/or dendritic form.
 After that, the melt chemical composition located in the dendrite spacing becomes carbon and chromium rich and approaches eutectic composition with a laminated structure.
 Finally, with simultaneous solidification of the eutectic solid solution and eutectic carbides, the remained melt converts to solid.

 The first stage of solidification is formation of a Co solid solution with a cellular and/or dendritic.
 After that, the melt chemical composition located in the dendrite spacing becomes carbon and chromium rich and approaches eutectic composition with a laminated structure.
 Finally, with simultaneous solidification of the eutectic solid solution and eutectic carbides, the remained melt converts to solid.

-The EDS analysis was used to determine the chemical composition of the present carbides in the inter-dendritic region.
 Fig. 3(b) depicts the EDS analysis results from the inter-dendritic region of the coating.
 Observing a significant amount of chromium in the results indicates that most of the carbides are chromium carbides.
 Due to using two substrate metals with different chemical compositions, distributions of nickel, cobalt, iron and chromium in the metal substrate and the cladding were investigated through line scan analysis.

 Fig. 4 shows backscatter image of Stellite coating.
 Chromium rich carbides could be observable between dendritic arms (light gray).